 Bay Area News Group reporter Paul Rogers exposed the omission after the latest near-disaster.
 In that case, the oil tanker Overseas Reymar, crossing under the same Bay Bridge section as the Cosco Busan five years earlier, hit a bridge tower in fog.

 The president of San Francisco Bar Pilots said restricting movement around the bridge in heavy fog could shut down bay ports for a long time.
 The concern is that the primary place to anchor ships is south of the bridge off the shore near AT&T Park.
+Incoming ships from sea need to get there before they drop anchor, or they will be left circling and creating a potential traffic nightmare.

 We understand the concern, but a working group of the Harbor Safety Committee finally figured out the obvious: That doesn't justify leaving outbound ships unrestricted.
 They shouldn't set out, much less cross under the bridge, in heavy fog.